Qualifying Exam Procedures

 - Specific Aims: State concisely and realistically what the research described in the proposal is intended to accomplish including what hypothesis will be tested, or what question will be answered.
 Do not exceed one page.

 - Significance: Briefly sketch the background to the proposal and critically evaluate existing knowledge, clearly indicating the gaps in knowledge that will be filled by the proposed research.
 State concisely the importance of the research described in your proposal by relating the specific aims to longer-term objectives.
 Students need to state the premise (usually 1-2 sentences), which is the underlying reason why the proposal is important; e.g, https://grants.nih.gov/grants/RigorandReproducibilityChart508.pdf.
-It is recommended that this section not exceed five pages.
+It is recommended that the entire section not exceed 0.5-2 pages.

 - Innovation: This section should place the proposed work in the context of previous work in the field and emphasize the novel approaches and outcomes.
 Describe new methodology and its advantage over existing methodology.
 Innovation should also be described in terms of conceptual innovation.
 For example, a concept can be innovative but the experimental approach may be standard.
 It is recommended that this section not exceed two paragraphs or a series of bullet points on the conceptual or experimental innovation of the proposal.

 - Approach: This section should outline the work accomplished by the student and the proposed work.
 The qualifying examination is not intended as an assessment of the amount of data the student has acquired.
 However, available preliminary data should be included as evidence of feasibility for the proposed experimental plan.
 Next, the overall strategy to address the specific aims and the experimental design should be discussed.
 Describe the protocols to be used in broad terms, and provide tentative timetable for the overall investigation.
 A suitable experimental design will describe plans to incorporate scientific rigor and transparency, as well as biological variables as necessary; e.g., see https://grants.nih.gov/grants/RigorandReproducibilityChart508.pdf.
 Include a discussion of the possible results of the proposed experiments and how each result will be interpreted (i.e. state the specific criteria for success).
 Discuss the potential difficulties and limitations of the proposed procedures and suggest alternative approaches to achieve the aims.
 There is no page limitation for this section, but stay within the confines of the 12 page limit for sections ii-iv and make every attempt to be concise.
 A statement of Authentication of key biological and chemical resources is not required, but this item should be considered in the experimental design.